BoinTarunKumar/AI-Powered-E-Commerce-Web-Application/README.md

-# AI Powered Restful API for Online eCommerce Application using SpringBoot and Reactjs for frontEnd with Spring Security with JWT Implementation
+# AI Powered Restful API for Online E-Commerce Application using Spring Boot and Reactjs for Front End with Spring Security with JWT Implementation

 An eCommerce Application backend with Java Spring Boot with frontend using the Reactjs